sylenx/cosmonav-demo/README.md

 However, we've overlooked one important thing: safe navigation for the visually impaired.
 Even today, tens of millions of people find it challenging to reach the curb from their doors on their own.

-This weekend at BramHacks, my team and I decided to bridge the gap that we call ‘The Final Frontier’.
+So at BramHacks, my team and I decided to bridge the gap that we call ‘The Final Frontier’.

 ## Overview